Mucoromycotina: Mucorales

 Often referred to as pin molds, members of this order produce sporangia held up on hyphae, called sporangiophores.
 There are currently 13 families in this order, divided into 56 genera, and approximately 300 species.
 They can be parasitic or saprotrophic in nature and reproduce asexually.
 Much is known about this order since some of the species cause damage to stored food, with several others causing mycosis in immune compromised individuals.
 The order was proposed in 1878 by van Tieghem, as the examined samples did not fit in with what was Entomophthorales at the time.

-Mortierellales

-Previously considered a family of Mucorales, it was suggested as its own order in 1998.
-At the time it only contained 2 genera, one of which remains.
-What is known is that species in this order can be parasitic or saprotrophic in nature.
-Cultured specimens show that they produce a fine mycelium, with branched sporangia, and produce a garlic-like odor.
-They are widespread, showing up in soil samples from many different locations.
-The most studied genera in this order is Mortierella, which contains species that cause crown rot in strawberries.
-There are currently 6 families and 13 described genera, with more than 100 species.

-Mortierella polycephala was the first species described in 1863 by Coemans, and named after M. Du Mortier, the president of Société de Botanique de Belgique.
-Dissophora decumbens, the second, wasn't described until 1914, and the most recent was Lobosporangium transversal described in 2004.

 Ecology

 The species described in this subphylum have evolved 3 main lifestyles: saprotrophic, mycorrhizal, or parasitic.
 Saprotrophic species are involved in decomposition of organic matter, mycorrhizal species form symbiotic relationships with plants, and parasitic species form harmful symbiotic relationships with other organisms.

 Saprotrophs

 Saprotrophs breakdown decomposing matter into different components: proteins into amino acids, lipids into fatty acids and glycerol, and starches into disaccharides.
 The species responsible usually require excess water, oxygen, pH less than 7, and low temperatures.
-It is the most extreme of environments, where few other organisms live as well, that they are found.